mskperera/mskperera/README.md

-# About Me
+## About Me
 ### In the world of tech, I'm always exploring new stuff to learn more.
 I love finding smart solutions to tough problems.
 I know a lot about building systems, designing software, and making things look good.
-I'm ### big on teamwork and think working together makes us better.
+I'm  big on teamwork and think working together makes us better.

 ### I'm always up for tackling new challenges and figuring out tricky problems.
 Let's work together and make cool stuff happen!

-# My GitHub Profile

 ## Bio
-- 👨‍💻 Software Engineer
+### - 👨‍💻 Software Engineer
-- 🌍 Based in [Your Location]
+### - 🌍 Based in [Your Location]

 ## Skills
-- Frontend Development
+### - Frontend Development
-- Backend Development
+### - Backend Development
-- Database Management
+### - Database Management
-- UI/UX Design
+### - UI/UX Design

 ## Languages
 ### JavaScript